sajithamma/agenticrulebased/whitepaper_story.md

 ## 5. The Tool Function Ecosystem: Where Code Meets Intelligence

-In our BackAgent world, traditional programming doesn't disappear; it evolves.
+In the BackAgent world, traditional programming does not disappear; it evolves.
 Instead of writing business logic, developers create **tool functions** - specialized operations that the BackAgent can invoke.

 ### 5.1 Tool Functions: The New Programming Paradigm